 By: John Seroka

-The customer experience (CX) has become a core focus for companies throughout the mortgage and real estate lending industry.
+The overall experience prospects and clients have has become a core focus for companies throughout the mortgage and real estate industries.

-At a recent conference, a tech company shared with me a situation where they were contacted by a prospect to see a demo of their system.
+At a recent conference, a rep for a mortgage technology company shared with me a situation where they were contacted by a lender to see a demo.
 The prospect later invited other members of her team to see a follow-up demo.
-Despite these positive interactions, the prospect was still retargeted and receiving emails to schedule a demo.
+Despite having seen this demo, the prospect was still being retargeted and was also receiving emails to schedule a demo!

 It’s now more critical than ever to make sure sales and marketing are aligned and have open and consistent communication.
-This is especially true now because buyers no longer follow the linear marketing-to-sales-to-customer funnel.
-With the quantity of information at their fingertips, they can easily move up and down the funnel or develop their own custom journey.
+This is especially true now because buyers no longer follow the linear marketing-to-sales-to-client funnel.
+With the quantity of information at their fingertips, they can easily move up and down the funnel and develop their own custom journeys.

-One prospect may know they want to do business with you before speaking with a sales rep because they were convinced by social media activities.
-Another prospect may speak with a sales rep based off an ad they saw but still need additional marketing materials.
+One prospect may know they want to do business with you before speaking with a sales rep because they were already convinced through their own online research.

-Follow these tips to align your sales and marketing teams and create a better experience for your most qualified prospects…
+How can you align your sales and marketing teams to convert more and create a better experience for your best prospects?

-1) Sales and marketing must work together to create customer personas.
+1) Sales and marketing should work together to create customer personas.

 Customer personas are fictional representations of key segments of your target audience.